featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 # Javascript/Typescript Client SDK for FeatureHub

 Welcome to the Javascript/Typescript SDK implementation for FeatureHub.
-It is the supported version, but it does not mean you cannot write your own, please follow Contribution guidelines.
+It is the supported version, but it does not mean you cannot write your own, please follow [Contributing](https://github.com/featurehub-io/featurehub/blob/master/.github/CONTRIBUTING.adoc) guidelines.

 ## Overview

-Below explains how to implement FeatureHub SDK using Javascript/Typescript for applications, like node.js backend servers or Web front-ends (e.g. React).
+Below explains how you can use the FeatureHub SDK in Javascript or Typescript for applications like Node.js backend server or Web front-end (e.g. React).

-The SDK consists of "core" module "featurehub-repository" and [eventsource](https://www.npmjs.com/package/featurehub-eventsource-sdk) which provides real-time connection to the FeatureHub Edge server.
+This SDK is based on EventSource (or Server Sent Events) interface and provides real-time connection to the FeatureHub Edge server.

-When you install the SDK it will also install interdependency [featurehub-repository](https://www.npmjs.com/package/featurehub-repository) which is a core library that holds features and creates events.
+When you install the SDK it will also install the dependency [featurehub-repository](https://www.npmjs.com/package/featurehub-repository) which is a core library that holds features and creates events.

-It is designed this way, so we can separate core functionality and add different implementations in the future, similar to "eventsource".
+It is designed this way, so we can separate core functionality and add different implementations in the future, similar to EventSource.

-See [FeatureHub](https://featurehub.io) for more details.
-There is a link on this page to try our demo environment and if you like to try this SDK with your service you can use one of the service accounts (<sdk_url>) in the Demo version to connect to it and play with the feature flags.
+See [FeatureHub.io](https://featurehub.io) for more details.
+There you can find a link to try our demo version of FeatureHub Web Console.
+If you like you can experiment with this SDK in your code and play with the feature flags and control them from the FeatureHub Web Console.
+You can use one of the service accounts SDK Url to substitute ```<sdk_url>``` in below examples.

 ## Installation Instructions